Pookie-Cookie/263-CM-project/README.md

 - In the terminal, some test messages from tests in tests.py should appear.
 These test functions in data_prep_functions.py and lpm_solve.py

+- Those files prefixed with "grad*" represent an initial implementation of the code for this problem which was subsequently discarded as slow to calibrate and difficult to debug.
+The plots generated appear in the 'Improve' section of our reports.

 ## Authors

 Daniel Xu, Tanishq Sharma, Henry Gann, Connor Roulston, Taiji Endo.